girishp1983/interleaved-reasoning/README.md

 ![Impact on Caching](OpenAI.png)

-Impact of extended thinking with interleaved thinking for tool calls?
+# Impact of extended thinking with interleaved thinking for tool calls?

+As OpenAI reports performance with returned reasoning blocks can be 5% higher on SWE-bench.
+That is free lunch if you ask me.

+# OpenRouter Support for Interleaved Thinking with OpenAI Chat Completions API

+You can read about it in [MiniMax-M2 Blog](https://platform.minimax.io/docs/guides/text-m2-function-call#interleaved-thinking-compatible-format)